The Thesis

 The first product family Moxie was built against is event-contingent markets — sports, parimutuel, prediction.
 They are the demonstration that the substrate works under the hardest correlation, latency, and oracle conditions.
 The substrate clears them at consensus, with cross-margining across spot, prediction, liquidity, and ephemeral positions, and with capital that recycles temporally across events rather than locking up between them.

 The second is institutional fixed income, exemplified by sports-club senior-secured bonds distributed to qualified-investor LPs through a regulated pathway.
 The third is Sharia-compliant instruments, with the 23-domain tensor's Sharia coordinate gating per-instrument admission rather than venue-wide contamination.
-The fourth is intellectual-property royalties, with revenue-linked notes and licensing options compiled into the same kernel grammar.
+The fourth is intellectual-property royalties, with revenue-linked notes and licensing options compiled into the same clearing grammar.
 Equity, derivatives, real-world-asset receivables, and parametric insurance follow as TemplatePack instances.

 The endgame is a substrate that clears the universal primitive of finance under composed sovereign admissibility, with one settlement asset hub, one cross-margin regime, one evidence grammar, one reliance envelope, and one strategic-pricing layer.
 The fan, the trustee, the Sharia supervisory board, the reinsurer, the LP, and the institutional risk officer each see a different surface; the substrate underneath is one.

 Moxie is a Momentum company.
-If you are an institutional counterparty — trustee, custodian, regulator, reinsurer, league, exchange, market-maker, LP — or an engineer who wants to work on infrastructure that clears claims across jurisdictions under one kernel grammar, reach out: raeez@momentum.inc.
+If you are an institutional counterparty — trustee, custodian, regulator, reinsurer, league, exchange, market-maker, LP — or an engineer who wants to work on infrastructure that clears claims across jurisdictions under one clearing grammar, reach out: raeez@momentum.inc.